 The pointer tool provides the following selection modes, available in the context panel:

 - - Direct Selector mode is used to select and transform objects inside groups.
-This tool is similar to the Pointer with the Command key held down.

 - - Content mode is used to select and transform linked content or image content inside objects, independently of the object.